rakudo/rakudo/CAVEATS.md

 You need a recent version of either Strawberry Perl or ActiveState Perl.

-If you are working with ActiveState Perl you will need the Mingw gcc compiler.
+You will need a compiler - Strawberry Perl ships with one.
+You can also use MSVC or Mingw gcc.

 You need msys git installed and "\Program Files\Git\cmd" on your execution path and NOT "\Program Files\Git\bin".

 You will also need a win32 curl program.

 ## macOS